jyntran/aws-cert/notes/developer-associate.md

 - pay-as-you-go-model
 - can be delivered automatically to an S3 bucket
 - can trigger Lambda functions and SNS notifications
-- only need to know email address
+- not subscription-based, only need to know email address

 ## Kinesis